wp-plugins/wordpress-seo/readme.txt

 		* Optimized the main query for XML sitemaps per [this thread](http://wordpress.org/support/topic/plugin-wordpress-seo-by-yoast-performance-suggestion).
 		* Switch feed noindexing from `xhtml:meta` tags to X-Robots-Tag HTTP headers to prevent feed display issues.
 		* Force XML Sitemap descriptions for images to be clean to prevent XML parse errors.
+		* Tiny change in CSS for explanatory text in XSL.
 * New filters:
 	* Add filter `wpseo_locale` for the locale in the opengraph settings.
 	* Add filter `wpseo_metabox_prio` to allow WP SEO metabox priority to be changed.